How to become a prop maker: Miles' story

 - Starting is sometimes the hardest thing to do – allow yourself to try and the rest will follow.

-What to expect if you want to be a prop maker
+What to expect if you want to become a prop maker

 - Prop maker salary: Variable